-The two-day Cambridge Negotiations Lab has been designed as an experiential learning environment for one simple reason: you learn to negotiate better principally by “doing it”.
-This is a practical, hands-on workshop structured around three key tensions that exist within most types of negotiations:
+The Cambridge Negotiations Lab – Live Online has been designed as an experiential learning environment for one simple reason: you learn to negotiate better by “doing it”.

 Our Live Online programmes offer the same quality and academic rigour associated with all Cambridge education:

 Delivered by Cambridge Judge Business School’s world-class faculty – Cambridge Judge is a strong research-oriented business school with 19 research centres.
 All programmes are designed and led by an Academic Programme Director who is a member of Cambridge Judge faculty.